Mah9161/Work-Smarter-with-Microsoft-Excel-final-project/README.md

 - **Completion Date:** [28-SEP-2023]

 ## Course Description

-[Provide a brief description of the course content and what you learned during the course.]
 This course is tailored for individuals with some experience using Microsoft Windows.
 It aims to develop your presentation skills with Microsoft Excel.
 Here's what you can expect from this course:

 - **Prerequisites:** To succeed in this course, you should have a basic understanding of using a Windows-based computer.
 Experience with tasks like printing and using a web browser is helpful but not mandatory.